GER

 Return value:

-06/07adress-1 of the variable
+06/07adress-1 of the variable content

 0B00

-(+D)1. byte of the number
+(+D)1. byte of number as BCD

 0B20